dd32/td-gh-ex/readme.txt

 * Tweak: scroll bar width for extended width to work better with latest browser versions
 * Tweak: changed how extended handled for Safari browser
 * Tweak: More code cleanup, including adding new file: pluggables.php for new pluggable functions for easier child themes
-* Tweak: changed some inline code to child theme overridable actions and filters.
+* Tweak: changed some inline code to child theme overrideable actions and filters.
 This is in prep for 3.2.
 * Tweak: support for Dynamic Headers plugin removed since it hasn't been updated in seven years.

 = Version 3.1.12 =